Why Email Still Needs “Mark as Unread”

 Email works best when it helps me remember what still needs attention.
 But there’s one small thing that regularly gets in the way of that: not being able to mark an opened email as unread.

-This post explains why the ability to mark an open email as unread still matters, and why I rely on it as part of how I manage my inbox.
+This post explains why the ability to mark an open email as unread still matters, and how it shapes the way I manage my inbox — including when an app like HEY challenges that convention.

 Opening an email doesn’t mean I’ve dealt with it

-I often open emails simply to see what they are.
-That might be to check urgency, confirm who it’s from, or understand what’s being asked.
+I often open emails simply to see what they are: to check urgency, confirm who it’s from, or understand what’s being asked.
 None of that means I’ve had time — or headspace — to respond properly.

 Being able to mark an email as unread restores that distinction.